Tampere/open-city-tampere/README.md

 It is advisable to keep Skeleton vanilla code in separate branch, named "skeleton" for example.
 This way it's easier to pull changes to skeleton and merge to feature/master branch of the product repo.
 Also bugfixes etc are easier to contribute upstream.

-### Theming and UI customization
-In `src/config/colors.js` change the `max, med, min` values of the `colors` object.

-More colors can also be added to the object to be used in custom components and modules.

-### Configuration
-Onboarding, tabs, headers, translations and navigation components can be configured with the above instructios and by modifying the `App.js` file.

-To configurate open-city-modules, check the documentation for each module found in the [`open-city-modules` repository](https://github.com/6aika/open-city-modules).

 ## Contributing to open-city-skeleton and open-city-modules